Home

 From there, PayPal’s history began to form as the company started to make moves quickly.
 Within a year, the company had become publicly traded under PYPL-Nasdaq.
 On the first day of available public stock, PayPal shares were being traded at $20 per share.
 However, the stockholders took control of company decisions which led to the acquisition of PayPal by eBay in October 2002.
 At first, the marriage between the two companies was considered a match made in heaven. eBay was a prominent landing page for online shopping, and PayPal was the most efficient way to make online payments.
 During PayPal’s time as a subsidiary of eBay, PayPal was able to increase its user accounts to over 100 million.
 The relationship between PayPal and eBay was so smooth that PayPal continued its growth as if it was still a standalone company.
 It was able to develop new mobile payment options through PayPal Mobile and even get to 150 million user accounts.
 By September 2013, PayPal was able to acquire Braintree Systems, an online payment competitor that owned Venmo.

 It wasn’t until early 2014 that PayPal began to see the true controversy.
-Carl Icahn, a Wall Street provocateur and major PayPal shareholder, stated demands for the company to split away from eBay.
+Carl Icahn, a Wall Street provocateur and major PayPal shareholder, made demands for the company to split away from eBay.
 To some, this move in PayPal’s history appeared to be delusional.
 The relationship with eBay had been nothing but good for PayPal.
 Yet in July 2014, the majority of PayPal shareholders agreed with Icahn and passed the vote to split from eBay.
 They made the right move.
 Once PayPal was finally available again for public trade as a single company, PayPal’s market value jumped to $49 billion.
 The majority shareholders had practically become millionaires overnight.

 Since then, PayPal has acquired Xoom, created a peer-to-peer payment system, and is now diving into the world of cryptocurrency.